How to Build Behavior-Based Incentive Programs

-Developing successful behavior-based incentive programs requires reframing several traditional partner program practices.
-It comes down to psychology, specifically positive reinforcement—reinforcing a behavior with a positive reward (i.e., the incentive) increases the frequency of that behavior.
+Developing successful behavior-based incentive programs requires reframing several traditional channel partner program practices.
+It comes down to psychology, specifically positive reinforcement.
+Reinforcing a behavior with a positive reward (i.e., the incentive) increases the frequency of that behavior.

+Think beyond the transaction.
 Tying incentives to a single sales outcome often leads to lackluster or unsustainable results.
-They often fall short on enabling and rewarding partners to market service contracts, upgrades and solution extensions—all vital to retention and growth.
-It’s also an indicator of partner success, providing a narrow view of the entire customer lifecycle.
+When you only reward transactions, you fail to enable and reward partners for things like marketing service contracts, upgrades and solution extensions, which are vital to retention and growth.

-Focusing channel incentives on partner behavior rather than rewarding traditional transactions is critical to driving channel success and loyalty, according to Jay McBain, Forrester's Principal Analyst for Channel, Partnerships and Ecosystems.
+Focusing channel incentives on partner behavior rather than rewarding traditional transactions is critical to driving channel success and loyalty.

 “Brands that excel at deploying the right mix, level and cadence of incentives will improve revenue and profit from the channel, expand the breadth and depth of customer relationships, and increase mindshare and loyalty of partners.”

-“When brands promote different messaging, often to the same partners, they’re compounding the amount of effort and work a partner has to do,” said Linkenhoker.
+If brands aren’t engaging partners properly throughout the buyer’s journey, they run the risk of negatively impacting the partner experience.
+“When brands promote different messaging, often to the same partners, they’re compounding the amount of effort and work a partner has to do to participate,” added Linkenhoker.
 “We’re in the age of the partner.
-If you're not easy to work with and somebody else is, you've essentially lost market share at that point.”
+If you're not easy to work with and somebody else is, you've essentially lost market share.”

-Unlike many traditional incentive programs, behavior-based programs are designed to reach a variety of partners and may not typically be offered rewards for completing specific tasks or achieving milestones.
+Unlike many traditional incentive programs, behavior-based programs are designed to reach a variety of partners who may not typically be offered rewards for completing specific tasks or achieving milestones.

-This expansion of the incentivized audience can be daunting for some vendors, said Steele. “[It requires] a deeper understanding of who is doing what and when.
-Many vendors don't know who's downline inside a partner organization, in the specific role of an architect or solution engineer versus the salesperson.
-It’s critical to identify who is in what role at any given time or part of a selling team structure, to funnel the right message to the right person.”
+Expanding the incentivized audience can be daunting for some vendors.
+It requires a deeper understanding of who is doing what and when.
+Many vendors don't know who's downline inside a partner organization, such as an architect or solution engineer beyond the salesperson.
+It’s critical to identify who is in what role at any given time or part of a selling team structure, so you can funnel the right message to the right person.

-Using points to reward behaviors or activities helps make this scalable, notes Linkenhoker, allowing vendors to roll something out quickly.
-Especially if you need to see an uptick in a behavior at a specific time or even to target ‘X’ segment with a tailored strategy.
+Using points to reward desired behaviors or activities makes your incentive program scalable and allows vendors to roll out promotions quickly, especially if you need to see an uptick in a behavior at a specific time or need to target a specific segment with a tailored strategy.

-It's all possible because you have a standardized way to create a program currency when you’re using points as a backbone.
-We also recommend knowing where you need to incent; simply don’t blow your budget trying to drive every activity.
-Know where you can make the biggest impact inside each segment and start there.
+Points give you a standardized way to create program currency.
+We recommend knowing where you need to incent, so you don’t blow your budget trying to drive every activity.
+Understand where you can make the biggest impact inside each segment and start there.

-A point-based incentive also supports a more direct association on a specific activity with an award.
-“It’s important to draw the action and the reward as closely together as possible to create a line of sight between the behavior you’re driving and the positive reward reinforcement,” said Linkenhoker.
+A points-based incentive also supports a more direct association between a specific activity and a reward.
+“It’s important to create a line of sight between the behavior you’re driving and the positive reward reinforcement, drawing them together as closely together as possible,” said Linkenhoker.

-The impact of building behavior-based programs that align partners with the buyer’s journey is substantial.
+The impact of building behavior-based incentive programs that align partners with the buyer’s journey is substantial.

 For partners, it offers more supportive lead generation activities through impactful enablement, allowing partners to capture transactions and stimulate growth through cross-sell, renewal and up-sell offerings.

-For customers, they’ll benefit from an improved customer experience that provides them with clear messaging and product positioning.
+For customers, it offers an improved customer experience that provides clear messaging and product positioning.
 Continuous engagement helps build client confidence in renewal or retention decision–making.

-Measuring partner participation against the desired outcome of specific behavior-based programs plans can provide a clearer understanding of where and what type of enablement investments should be made.
-It will help figure out how to drive more partner engagement in buyer-aligned activities, and gain insight into gaps or areas of improvement.
+Measuring partner participation against the desired outcome of specific behavior-based programs can provide a clearer understanding of where and what type of enablement investments should be made.
+It will help determine how to drive more partner engagement in buyer-aligned activities and how to gain insight into gaps or areas of improvement.

-Looking for more tips on how help your channel programs identify, communicate, enable and incentivize activities that help partners win business and extend customer lifecycles?
+Looking for more tips on how to help your channel programs identify, communicate, enable and incent activities that help partners win business and extend customer lifecycles?
 Download our white paper today.